A decentralized route to the origins of scaling in human language: Introduction

+Human vocabularies are constrained by a fundamental statistical principle of organization, the so-called \textit{Zipf's law}, which establishes that the frequency of a word decays inversely as a power law of its rank \cite{Altmann2016,1742-5468-2017-1-014002,DBLP:books/degruyter/KAP2005,1367-2630-16-11-113010,Zipf:36,zipf1949human}.
+More precisely, if the words are ordered by decreasing frequency, the frequency of the $k$-th word, $P(k)$, follows

+This scaling law in the distribution of word frequencies has been understood in terms of a dichotomy between high frequency words, that require little memory effort (like the word ``the''), and low frequency words, that minimize the disambiguation effort of highly specialized concepts (like the word ``computer'').
+Zipf referred to the lexical trade-off between two competing pressures, \textit{ambiguity} and \textit{memory}, as the \textit{least effort principle}.

+A family of recent works have stressed the understanding of Zipfian properties of language within an Information Theoretic analysis \cite{Cancho788,FerreriCancho2005,FerreriCancho2005b,CANCHO2006242,1742-5468-2007-06-P06009}.
+Remarkably, a crucial initial study of Ferrer-i-Cancho and Sol\'e in 2003 \cite{Cancho788} showed that Zipf's law is the outcome of the arrangement of word-meaning associations satisfying the simultaneous interests of both speakers and listeners.
+Their model results strongly suggested the appearance of a phase transition at a critical low effort stage in both competing pressures.
+Their study, however, only focused on the emergence of scaling as a simple optimization process operating on a single matrix of word-meaning associations, without any consideration about population structure or communicative interactions between speakers and hearers.

-The main aim here is to describe the dynamics of a language game \cite{1742-5468-2011-04-P04006} on a population of agents which behave according to different levels of lexical interest on word ambiguity.
-Moreover, the hypothesis is that at some intermediate level of the participant's interests (as is shown in \cite{FS03}) agents will share a word-meaning mapping exhibiting some scaling properties.
-The focus of this paper is a \textit{distributed} solution in which agents collectively reach shared communication systems without any kind of central control influencing the formation of language, and only from local conversations between few participants \cite{Steels95,Steels96,baronchelli_naming_jstat,steels2011REVIEW}.
+Here, the work is guided thus by the following question (based on a related proposal of \cite{DBLP:journals/complexity/SoleCVS10}): Can artificial populations of agents develop, without any kind of central control, a shared vocabulary satisfying Zipfian properties?
+The main aim here is therefore to define a multi-agent language game \cite{1742-5468-2011-04-P04006}, according to different levels of word \textit{ambiguity} and \textit{memory} usage.
+Moreover, the hypothesis is that at some intermediate level of the participant's interests agents will share a word-meaning mapping exhibiting Zipfian scaling properties.
+The focus of this paper is an abstract \textit{decentralized} solution in which agents collectively reach shared communication systems without any kind of central control influencing the formation of a human-like language, and only from local conversations between few participants \cite{Steels95,Steels96,baronchelli_naming_jstat,steels2011REVIEW}.

 The model proposed here is based on a prototypical agent-based model for computational studies of language formation, the \textit{naming game} \cite{Steels95,steels2011REVIEW,baronchelli_naming_jstat,1742-5468-2011-04-P04006}, which considers a finite population of agents, each one endowed with a memory to store, in principle, an unlimited number of words.
 At each discrete time step, a pair of agents, one speaker and one hearer, negotiate words as hypothesis for naming one object.
 Under the typical dynamics of the \textit{naming game}, the population will share after a finite amount of time a unique word for referring to the object.